ARMmbed/mbed-cli/README.md

 ### Requirements

 * **Python** - mbed CLI is a Python script, so you'll need Python to use it.
-We tested mbed CLI with [version 2.7.11 of Python](https://www.python.org/downloads/release/python-2711/).
+We test mbed CLI with [version 2.7.11 of Python](https://www.python.org/downloads/release/python-2711/).
 It is not compatible with Python 3.

 * **Git and Mercurial** - mbed CLI supports both Git and Mercurial repositories, so you'll need to install both:
     * [Git](https://git-scm.com/) - version 1.9.5 or later.